ted-ly/system-design-interview/README.md

 ### Layer 4 load balancing

+* Layer 4 load balancing uses information defined at the networking transport layer for deciding how to distribute client requests across a group of servers.
-Layer 4 load balancers look at info at the [transport layer](#communication) to decide how to distribute requests.
-Generally, this involves the source, destination IP addresses, and ports in the header, but not the contents of the packet.
-Layer 4 load balancers forward network packets to and from the upstream server, performing [Network Address Translation (NAT)](https://www.nginx.com/resources/glossary/layer-4-load-balancing/).
+* Layer 4 bases load-balancing decision on the source and destination IP addresses and ports recorded in the packing header, without considering the contents of the packet.
+* When it makes load balancing decision, it also performs Network Address Translation (NAT) on the request packet, changing the recorded destination IP address from its own to that of the content server it has chosen on the internal network.
+* Similarly, before forwarding server responses to clients, the load balancer changes the source address recorded in the packet header form the server's IP address to its own.
+* Layer 4 load balancers make their routing decisions based on address information extracted from the first few packets in the Transmission Control Protocol (TCP) stream, and do not inspect the packet content.
+* A layer 4 load balancer is often a dedicated hardware device supplied by a vendor and runs proprietary load-balancing software, and NAT operations might be performed by specialized chips rather than in software.
+* Layer 4 load balancing was a popular architectural approach to traffic handling when computer hardware was not as powerful as it is today, and the interaction between clients and application servers was much less complex.

 ### Layer 7 load balancing

-Layer 7 load balancers look at the [application layer](#communication) to decide how to distribute requests.
-This can involve contents of the header, message, and cookies.
-Layer 7 load balancers terminates network traffic, reads the message, makes a load-balancing decision, then opens a connection to the selected server.
-For example, a layer 7 load balancer can direct video traffic to servers that host videos while directing more sensitive user billing traffic to security-hardened servers.

-At the cost of flexibility, layer 4 load balancing requires less time and computing resources than Layer 7, although the performance impact can be minimal on modern commodity hardware.
+* Layer 7 load balancing operates at high-level application layer, which deals with actual content of each message.
+* HTTP is predominant Layer 7 protocol for website traffic on the internet.
+* A Layer 7 load balancer terminates the network traffic and reads the message within, it can make load-balancing decision based on the content of the message (the URL or cookie, for example).
+It then makes a new TCP connection to the selected upstream server (or reuses the existing one, by means of [HTTP keepalives](https://www.nginx.com/blog/http-keepalives-and-web-performance/)) and writes the request to the server.
+* Layer 7 load balancing is more CPU-intensive than packet-based Layer 4 load balancing, but rarely causes degraded performance on a modern server.
+* Layer 7 load balancing enables the load balancer to make smarter load-balancing decisions, and to apply optimizations and changes to the content (such as compression and encryption).
+It uses buffering to offload slow connections from the upstream servers, which improves performance.
+* A device that performs Layer 7 load balancing is often referred to as a [reverse-proxy](#reverse-proxy) server.

 ### Horizontal scaling